ijleblanc/MangoInspired/README.md

 ## 🎨 Customization Notes

 Each overlay includes a semi-transparent black background (25% opacity).
 You can change this by editing the background tile in OverlayEditor.

-    The CPU/GPU labels in v2 and v4 are placeholders — you can replace them with your actual hardware names.
+The CPU/GPU labels in v2 and v4 are placeholders, you can replace them with your actual hardware names.
 Just note that longer names might mess up the spacing.

 ## 📦 Requirements

-    RTSS (RivaTuner Statistics Server)
+    - RTSS (RivaTuner Statistics Server)

-    RTSS plugins:
+    - RTSS plugins:

-        OverlayEditor.dll
+        * OverlayEditor.dll

-        HotkeyHandler.dll
+        * HotkeyHandler.dll
         (Both included in RTSS)

 ## 📥 Installation

-    Open RTSS (from the Windows system tray).
+    1. Open RTSS (from the Windows system tray).

-    Click the "SETUP" button (next to "Reset").
+    2. Click the "SETUP" button (next to "Reset").

-    In the settings window, configure the options as shown below (I'll provide images soon).
+    3. In the settings window, configure the options as shown below (I'll provide images soon).

-    Go to the Plugins tab, and double-click OverlayEditor.dll.
+    4. Go to the Plugins tab, and double-click OverlayEditor.dll.

-    In OverlayEditor:
+    5. In OverlayEditor:

-        Click Layouts > Load or press Ctrl+L
+        5.1 Click Layouts > Load or press Ctrl+L

-        Select any of the .ovl files from this pack
+        5.2 Select any of the .ovl files from this pack

-    To save changes, go to Layouts > Save or press Ctrl+S
+    6. To save changes, go to Layouts > Save or press Ctrl+S

     ✅ Done!
 The overlay should now be visible in-game.